 Check out this blog post I wrote last year on why I write.

-Told from the alternate viewpoints of Layali and Zechariah, Café Francisco explores the Muslim-American experience and the line between friendship and romance that can become so easily blurred.
+Told from the alternate viewpoints of Layali and Zechariah, [title hidden] explores the Muslim-American experience and the line between friendship and romance that can become so easily blurred.

 [This novel is dedicated to all the Muslim female dreamers, believers, artists and writers who have ever felt that their voices were not represented or heard in young adult and fiction novels.]

-The working title for my first manuscript is Café Francisco.
-Café Francisco was a product of my MFA program.
-I completed this manuscript for my Final Manuscript/Thesis.
-As all writing projects, Café Francisco has continued to evolve; however, the essence of the story has stayed the same.
+Previously titled Café Francisco, my manuscript is in the querying trenches.
+As all writing projects, it has continued to evolve and has come a long way since I manuscript that I completed in my MFA program; however, the essence of the story has stayed the same.
 I am currently searching for the right agent who will love my baby almost as much I do and will find it the right publishing house so that it can find a place in all of your homes.

 [The bound copy of my MFA manuscript.]

-For my MFA Graduate reading, I read an excerpt from my novel.
-I shared the prologue and a chapter that is essential to the story.
+For my MFA Graduate reading, I read an excerpt from this novel, at that time titled Café Francisco.
+I shared, what was at that time in the writing process, the prologue and a chapter that is essential to the story.
 Click on the picture below & it will send you to my video on YouTube, where you can watch and hear me read an excerpt from Café Francisco.
 I hope you enjoy my reading!